 Need a park perfect for your younger child in Greenville?
 You know that feeling you get when your 2-year-old goes running full blast towards a sheer drop-off on a huge playground?
 It’s not a good one.
 You need a playground that’s safe for your preschooler, and we understand.
 Here’s a list of playgrounds perfect for childen 2-5 years old!

 Looking for more information about Parks in Greenville?
 Visit our Ultimate Guide to Parks in Greenville.
 You’ll find parks by location and amenities like basketball courts, swings and more.

-Your children will love watching the planes take-off and land at this fully-enclosed park right beside the Dowtown Greenville Airport.
+Your children will love watching the planes take off and land at this fully-enclosed park right beside the Downtown Greenville Airport.
 You can even enjoy a scavenger hunt!